Drought Crippling Large Swath of South Dakota

 On Monday, U.S. Department of Agriculture Secretary Sonny Perdue opened federal Conservation Reserve Program lands for emergency haying, following confusion over whether farmers and ranchers would be charged for converting these lands.
 But many agricultural producers in the Dakotas are in need of rain.

 There’s always the chance rain will turn around the dryness of June.
-But a number of the South Dakota’s economic sectors are bracing for the worst.
+But a number of South Dakota’s economic sectors are bracing for the worst.

 “We won’t know how the drought will affect the fall pheasant hunt until our count in August,” said Travis Runia, senior upland game biologist with the South Dakota Game, Fish and Parks.
-It’s common to see tractors cutting grass along ditches for hay to send to cattle after Gov. Dennis Dausgaard announced emergency drought action last month, and mowing the grass disturbs the pheasants’ nests.
+It’s common to see tractors cutting grass along ditches for hay to send to cattle after Gov. Dennis Daugaard announced emergency drought action last month, and mowing the grass disturbs the pheasants’ nests.

 “In June and July, those birds are raising chicks,” Runia said.
 “Drought can cause a reduction in the bird population.”